albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

 I succeed install elixir with asdf but not erlang

-Then i install erlang 23.3 with `.deb` file. sorry i forget the link that i use
+Then i install erlang 23.3 with `.deb` file. visit this to [download](https://www.erlang-solutions.com/downloads/)

 ### - mix deps.get can't get dependecies from github